Eastleigh Museum Closure

-For a number of years, Eastleigh Museum has been operated as a partnership between One Community, Hampshire Cultural Trust, Hampshire County Council and Eastleigh Borough Council.
-It has been staffed by volunteers from One Community, who have used it as a central access point on the high street for its outreach services.
-The decision to close the museum has been taken following the relocation of One Community’s services to the Flourish shop in Eastleigh’s Swan Centre.
+For a number of years, Eastleigh Museum was operated as a partnership between One Community, Hampshire Cultural Trust, Hampshire County Council and Eastleigh Borough Council.
+It was staffed by volunteers from One Community, who used it as a central access point on the high street for its outreach services.
+The decision to close the museum was taken following the relocation of One Community’s services to the Flourish shop in Eastleigh’s Swan Centre.

 If it has been staffed by One Community, what has Hampshire Cultural Trust’s role at the museum been?

 Hampshire Cultural Trust manages the collections relating to the town’s history at the museum and also hosted a programme of temporary exhibitions.